Affiliate links on SoundGuys may earn us a commission. Learn more.

 The Beyerdynamic DT 700 PRO X is the fraternal twin to the DT 900 PRO X, with its similar silhouette and accessories.
 The main difference between Beyerdynamic’s DT PRO X series headsets is that the 700 PRO X is a closed-back headset, making it more portable than the DT 900 PRO X. If your gigs take you from city to city and leave you to edit from a laptop, the DT 700 PRO X may make more sense since its closed ear cups prevent sound from coming in and from leaking out.
 Generally, the headsets are very similar and share the same 48Ω impedance.

 Both headsets house the STELLAR .45 drivers that are easy to remove and replace, so you can rest assured that the DT 900 PRO X and DT 700 PRO X will be in your headphone stable for years to come.
 If you want the mids to sound as loud as the bass and sub-bass, the DT 900 PRO X makes the most sense.
 Its response is nearly uniform up until 1.5kHz.
-Those who choose the DT 700 PRO X over the DT 900 PRO X will sacrifice a bit of midrange loudness for portability, which is okay: every headset makes compromises.
+Those who choose the DT 700 PRO X over the DT 900 PRO X will sacrifice a bit of midrange loudness for portability, which is okay: every headset makes compromises, $249 at Amazon.

 What are some alternatives to the Beyerdynamic DT 900 PRO X?

-If you’ve progressed beyond your bedroom and have a studio to call home, the Beyerdynamic DT 1990 PRO is worth taking a look at. professional sound engineers can take advantage of the neutral frequency response produced by the Tesla drivers.
+If you’ve progressed beyond your bedroom and have a studio to call home, the Beyerdynamic DT 1990 PRO is worth taking a look at.
+Professional sound engineers can take advantage of the neutral frequency response produced by the Tesla drivers.
 However, these cans cost twice as much as the DT 900 PRO X, require an amp to power, and weigh a hefty 370g.

 Frequently asked questions about the Beyerdynamic DT 900 PRO X